 subscription.premium:weekly product to Adapty, you don't need to indicate a backward compatible product.
 However, in the case of

 subscription.premium:monthly product, you will need to specify a backward compatible product.
 Failing to do so could result in an unintended purchase of

 subscription.premium:weekly product in Google 4th billing library.
 To address this scenario, you should create a separate product where the base plan is also monthly and marked as backward compatible.
 This ensures that users who select the

 subscription.premium:monthly option will be billed correctly at the intended frequency.

-Once you have completed adding your in-app products and subscriptions with base plans and offers in Google Play Console, the next step is to add these products to the Adapty dashboard.
+Once you have completed adding your in-app purchases, subscriptions, and offers in App Store Connect, the next step is to add these products to Adapty.